timappledotcom/jotdown/CLI_README.md

 ## Data Sharing

-The CLI and desktop application share the same data files.
+The CLI and desktop application share the same data files and settings.
 Notes created in one interface are immediately available in the other.
-Settings changes also sync between both interfaces.
+Settings changes also sync between both interfaces in real-time.

 ### Storage Locations

-- **shared_preferences**: CLI uses `~/.config/jotdown/` (Desktop uses system preference store)
+- **shared_preferences**: Both CLI and desktop use `~/.local/share/com.example.jotdown/` (SharedPreferences format)
 - **documents**: `~/Documents/jotDown/`
 - **home**: `~/jotDown/`
 - **custom**: User-specified directory

+The CLI automatically detects and uses the same storage location configured in the desktop application.

 ## Editor Integration